Schizophrenia is a psychotic disorder. It affects brain function by changing thoughts, beliefs, perceptions, judgement and behaviour.

 Even if you feel better, you must continue the treatment as prescribed in order to avoid the reoccurrence of symptoms.

-If you experience undesirable side effects, discuss them with your doctor as soon as possible.
-Your dose could be adjusted or other medication may be recommended
+If you experience undesirable side effects, discuss them with your pharmacist or your doctor as soon as possible.
+If necessary, your medication can be adjusted or other medication may be recommended.

 People suffering from schizophrenia can also experience other problems, including:

 Living with untreated schizophrenia can lead to several consequences for the person suffering from it and the people around him or her.
 This could:

 There are simple ways to help yourself feel better.
 To learn more, read Maintaining Good Mental Health.